Filter classes of upsets of distributive lattices: Basic properties of -filters n-filters

 To show that restricting an $m$-prime $n$-filter to a subsemilattice yields an $m$-prime $n$-filter, we shall need to make a certain assumption about how the smaller semilattice sits inside the full semilattice.

 We say that a subposet $P$ of a poset $Q$ is an \emph{ideal subposet} of~$Q$ if the restriction to $P$ of each ideal on $Q$ is an ideal on $P$.
 Equivalently, $P$~is an ideal subposet of $Q$ if for each $x, y \in P$ and each $u \in Q$ such that ${x, y \leq u}$ in $Q$ there is some $z \in P$ such that $x, y \leq z \leq u$.
 In particular, each subsemilattice of a join semilattice is an ideal subposet.
 A~subsemilattice of a meet semilattice which is an ideal subposet will be called an ideal subsemilattice.
-For example, $\alg{S}$ is an ideal subsemilattice of the lattice $\Fi \alg{S}$ of all filters on $\alg{S}$.
+For example, $\alg{S}$ is isomorphic to an ideal subsemilattice of the lattice $\Fi \alg{S}$ of all filters on $\alg{S}$ with respect to the embedding assigning to each $a \in \alg{A}$ the principal filter generated by $a$.

 \begin{fact} Let $\alg{S}$ be an ideal subsemilattice of $\alg{T}$ and let $F$ be an $m$-prime $n$-filter on $\alg{T}$.
 Then the restriction of $F$ to $\alg{S}$ is an $m$-prime $n$-filter on $\alg{S}$. \end{fact}